 Will it be… Busy moms?
 Women-owned entrepreneurs, retired grandmas wanting more time with grandkids… what or whoever your perfect clients are, make some notes about them.
 This will make marketing to YOUR perfect clients easier.

-Make a list of traits and details who you plan to sell your products to: Moms, teachers, businesses (you can sell to many types of customers, but your business will grow faster if you pick one group to focus on at the beginning).
+Make a list of traits and details about who you plan to sell your products to: Moms, teachers, and businesses (you can sell to many types of customers, but your business will grow faster if you pick one group to focus on at the beginning).